 Within the context of my art practice I now choose to define myself as a photomedia artist (not a photographer).
 In Light and Photomedia: A New History and Future of the Photographic Image Jai McKenzie defines photographic works as light-space-time structures; I take this publication as a starting point for my thesis.
+In McKenzie's view photomedia practices are defined by their use of light and media rather than the camera.
+Here installation, projection, moving image, mobile phones, alternative photographic processes (cyanotypes, photograms), etc. fall under the umbrella of photomedia.
+Furthermore, the analogue/digital binary becomes irrelevant when we define work as light-space-time structures.

 Guided by my fascination with the physical properties and ethereal qualities of light I explore concepts of journey, place and ecologies of time.
-My thesis will serve as an expanded artist statement whereby I interrogate and attempt to deconstruct the methods, processes and motivations of my artistic practice.
-I plan to situate my practice within a broader social and artistic context drawing on reference texts on contemporary (expanded) photography theory, and other artistic practices, while also reflecting on my own personal experiences (through journal entries) which influence my practice.
-Presented in a photo book format (therefore lots of images) the thesis will have three main sections-light, space and time-in which subtopics such as journey, process and materiality will also be explored.
+My thesis will serve as an expanded artist statement whereby I interrogate and attempt to deconstruct the methods, processes and motivations of my artistic practice, situating my practice within a broader critical, social and artistic context.
+I will draw on contemporary (expanded) photography theory, and other artists working with light, while also reflecting on my own personal experiences as they relate to my practice.